The excitation of quadratic quasinormal modes for Kerr black holes: Numerical calculations and results

 We are now ready to solve the quadratic Teukolsky equation in Eq.~\eqref{eq:2nd_equation_with_angular_projection}.
 The treatment for the left-hand-side (namely the integrator) is the same as the toy model in Sec.~\ref{subsec:num_toy_model}, as outlined in Sec.~\ref{subsec:contour_2nd_excitation}.
 The only difference is the source $Q(r)$ in Eq.~\eqref{eq:2nd_equation_with_angular_projection}.

 We first notice that $Q(r)$ can be decomposed into the following form

-We use Leaver's solution in Eq.~\eqref{eq:leaver_hertz} to evaluate $\tensor[_{+2}]{{R_{lm\omega}}}{}$ and its radial derivative.
+where the first-order Teukolsky equation has been used to repeatedly substitute $d^2\tensor[_{+2}]{{R_{lm\omega_L}}}{}/dr^2$ and higher-order radial derivatives with $d\tensor[_{+2}]{{R_{lm\omega_L}}}{}/dr$ and $\tensor[_{+2}]{{R_{lm\omega_L}}}{}$.
+We then evaluate their values via Leaver's solution in Eq.~\eqref{eq:leaver_hertz}.
 Meanwhile, the three functions $W_{1,2,3}(r)$ are complicated rational functions of $r$.
 Note that we have separated the leading terms $r^{12},r^{10}$ and, $r^8$ that are singlar at infinity.
 Consequently, $W_{1,2,3}(r)$ behave regularly across the entire contour $\mathcal{C}$.
 In practice, we find that evaluating the analytical expressions of $W_{1,2,3}(r)$ is time-consuming, adversely affecting the numerical efficiency of the integrator.
 To address this issue, we adopt linear spline interpolation to obtain the values of the regular functions along $\mathcal{C}$.

 In this paper, we restrict ourselves to the quadratic effect of the $(l=m=2,n=0)$ QNM.
 Below we still use $\omega_L$ to represent its complex frequency.
 We compute its value using a Python package $\textsf{qnm}$ \cite{Stein:2019mop}.
 The corresponding separation constant $\lambda^{(2)}_{l_Q}$ in Eq.~\eqref{eq:2nd_equation_with_angular_projection}, which is associated with the quadratic mode $2\omega_L$, can be evaluated with the Black Hole Perturbation Toolkit \cite{BHPToolkit}.
 Following Sec.~\ref{subsec:num_toy_model}, our numerical settings for the contour $\mathcal{C}$ are the same as Eq.~\eqref{eq:contour_corner_infos}.
 Meanwhile, we set the height of vertical paths ${\rm Im}\, r_{\rm a}={\rm Im}\, r_{\rm b}$ to 100, which was shown to be suitable for the linear boundary conditions.
 We have checked that varying the height from 90 to 150 yields $\sim 0.1\%$ changes in results for Kerr BHs with various spins.